listenzcc/WorkShop/README.md

 Draw complex pie graph to present conjunction data.

+Several small wedges will small degrees compose a 360 degree cycle, each wedge has different radium.
+The data conjunction is presented as the combination between angle and radium.

 ### Todo: Python Bisect Module

 An useful python module for **Bisection** algorithms.